Fertility Tests

 Food Allergy/Intolerance Blood Tests

 Almost everyone has mild food allergies or food intolerances.
 These provoke abnormal antibody production that can lead to immune-related fertility disorders.
-Our blood test checks for IgG antibodies to either 96 different foods ($265), or 184 different foods ($455).
-There is also a panel that can check for IgG and IgA antibodies to 96 foods for $525.
+Our blood test checks for IgG antibodies to either 101 different foods ($360) or 211 different foods ($435).
+There is also a panel that can check for IgA antibodies, such as those found in Celiac disease.

 Adrenal Stress Profile

-Fertility tests – adrenals: The adrenal glands facilitate the function of the ovaries.
+Adrenal Tests: The adrenal glands support ovarian function.
 They supply building blocks to the ovaries to produce estrogen.
 Poor adrenal gland function is common and leads to low estrogen levels, poor egg development, premature ovarian failure, and early menopause.
-Relevant blood tests: Cortisol 8-9 a.m., DHEAs, testosterone – free and total, androstenedione.
+Relevant blood tests: Cortisol (7-9 a.m.), DHEAs, testosterone (free and total), androstenedione.
 Urine test: 24-hour urine catecholamines.
+Saliva test: 4-point salivary cortisol levels

 Heavy Metals

 Heavy metals like mercury, cadmium, and nickel have been associated with infertility in men and women.
-Testing may include 24 urine heavy metal testing.
+Testing may include a first-morning urine heavy metal test.

 Comprehensive Thyroid Testing

-Fertility tests – thyroid: TSH, free T3, free T4.
-For optimal thyroid function, TSH should fall between 0.35-2.50.
+Thyroid: TSH, free T3, free T4, reverse T3, anti-TPO, and anti-thyroglobulin.
+Not only should all of these tests be done to ensure healthy thyroid function, but the results should fall within optimal ranges.
+For optimal thyroid function, TSH should fall between 0.35 and 2.50.
 If it’s greater than 2.50, your thyroid is sub-optimal for fertility and requires treatment.
-Your doctor may tell you that your thyroid is fine until it is greater than 5.00, this is not acceptable for infertility.
-Even in the presence of normal TSH, free T3, and free T4, there can be thyroid antibodies.
+Your doctor may tell you that your thyroid is fine until it is greater than 5.00, but this is not acceptable for infertility.
+Even with normal TSH, free T3, and free T4 may not be optimal, and thyroid antibodies can be present.
 Anti-TPO and anti-thyroglobulin antibodies should be tested to see if Hashimoto’s disease is contributing to infertility.

 Vitamin D3

-Fertility Tests – vitamin D: Vitamin D affects the function of the ovaries and has been found to be low in women with PCOS and endometriosis.
-Blood test: 25 hydroxyvitamin D
+Vitamin D: Vitamin D affects the function of the ovaries and has been found to be low in women with PCOS and endometriosis.
+Blood test: 25-hydroxyvitamin D

-Reference: In women with PCOS, vitamin D3 might exert a protective effect against the inflammatory action of AGEs by increasing circulating sRAGE.
+In women with PCOS, vitamin D3 might exert a protective effect against the inflammatory effects of AGEs by increasing circulating sRAGE levels.
 The normalization in serum AMH induced by vitamin D3 replacement suggests an improvement in folliculogenesis: Irani M, Minkoff H, Seifer DB, Merhi Z.Vitamin D increases serum levels of the soluble receptor for advanced glycation end products in women with PCOS.
 J Clin Endocrinol Metab.
 2014 May;99(5):E886-90. doi: 10.1210/jc.2013-4374.
 Epub 2014 Feb 27.

 Gluten intolerance and Celiac disease have been linked to infertility and recurrent miscarriage.
 Blood tests: IgG, IgA antibodies to gluten and gliadin, tissue transglutaminase, and endomysial antibodies.